Azure/AzureMonitorStarterPacks/README.md

 ## Grafana Dashboards

 Each pack may have its own Grafana dashboard.
-The Grafana dashboards are deplyed as a package during the packs deployment.
+The Grafana dashboards are deployed as a package during the packs deployment.
 Using Grafana is optional but will limit the visuazliation capabilities of the solution.
 In order for the current user to have access to the Grafana environment, the user needs to be added to the Grafana Admins group.
 This can be done by running the following these instructions.

 1. Navigate the recently deployed Grafana environment and click on Access Control (IAM) and click on Add role assignment.